Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-01-26-slick-jekyll-themes-and-github-pages.md

 Let's say we want to use [this](http://jekyllthemes.org/themes/herringcove-theme/) theme.

-You'll got to the "Home Page" and fork the repo
+You'll go to the "Home Page" and fork the repo

 Now rename the repo to your _username_.github.io .
-To do this just got to the repo settings and replace "herring-cove" with "_username_.github.io"
+To do this just go to the repo settings and replace "herring-cove" with "_username_.github.io"

 {% highlight bash %}
   ~ $ git clone username.github.io